vuonghy2442/lonelybot/docs/macro_formalization.md

 - **C2 (Bound).** Each commitment, applied to a state, yields at most **2** distinct post-states (in the engine's state abstraction):
   {target card lands on the tableau, target card lands on the stack}.
+  (Sharpened and measured in §6: the true form is ≤2 *reversible-closure classes* per commitment; state-level multiplicity is unbounded.)

 Supporting theorems: